RongxinZhang/story-creator/README.md

 ## Getting Started

+##NOTE:##
+If you are having issues with the DB:
+Create user: `CREATE USER labber WITH PASSWORD 'labber' CREATEDB` Create db: ` CREATE DATABASE midterm;`

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Update the .env file with your correct local information
   - username: `labber`